369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/linear-regression-single-variable/README.md

 Each value of 𝜣₁ corrisponds to a different straight line fit.
 We then derive a different value of J(𝜣₁) so each h𝜣(x) will give us another point for J(𝜣₁) towards the data point.

-Remember the optimisation objective for our learning algorith is to choose the value of 𝜣₁ that minimises the values of J(𝜣₁).
+Remember the optimisation objective for our learning algorithm is to choose the value of 𝜣₁ that minimises the values of J(𝜣₁).

 So our objective function for linear regression is
 ```